en | $ USD

 china night shangai

-Am I eligible for a China Tourist Visa as a U.S. citizen?
+Am I eligible for a China Tourist Visa as a US citizen?

-To apply for a China Tourist Visa as a U.S. citizen, you must meet these criteria:
+To apply for a China Tourist Visa as a US citizen, you must meet these criteria:

 • Purpose of visit: The L Visa is intended for leisure and tourism.
 You’ll need to prove that your visit is for sightseeing or visiting friends and family and not for business purposes.